Antibiotic Resistance and UTIs: What You Need to Know

 The Impact on UTI Treatment

 UTIs are uncomfortable.
-Common symptoms of a UTI include pain when passing urine, needing to urinate often, and cloudy urine.
+Common symptoms include pain when passing urine, needing to urinate often, and cloudy urine.

 Normally, antibiotics clear these up quickly.
 But with resistance, treatment becomes complicated.
 Stronger antibiotics are needed.
 Some may have worse side effects.
 In worst cases, infections could become dangerous.